 More and more companies are hiring Chief Information Security Officers (CISOs) to navigate the rough waters of cybersecurity.
-The need for CISOs in enterprise organizations is at the height of importance with the increase in both ransomware attacks and data breaches in highly regulated industries.
-Long gone are the days where data breaches, ransomware, and other forms of cyberattacks were rare.
+The need for CISOs in enterprise organizations is at the height of importance with the increase in both ransomware attacks and data breaches.
+Again, we’re not going to be the first ones to tell you that the days when third-party data breaches, ransomware, and other forms of cyberattacks were rare are gone.
 Cyberattacks have an observable, but rarely reported effect on CISOs.
-With the almost daily data breaches, CISOs are realizing that there is a huge target on their back if, and when, a data breach occurs.
+With the almost daily data breaches, CISOs are realizing that there is a huge target on their back when (not if!), a data breach occurs.

-CISOs have an incredibly difficult job because they are expected to be able to secure an enterprise or organization from all angles and at all hours of the day.
+CISOs have an incredibly difficult job because they’re expected to be able to secure an enterprise or organization from all angles and at all hours of the day.
 This is why when a cybersecurity issue arises, the fingers are pointed directly at the CISO.

 Not only does a CISO have to worry about their actions, but they are also accountable for their team if it were to fail to detect or respond properly to a breach.
 CISOs are also expected to manage issues external to the company (e.g. those faults of a partner or third-party vendor) as well.
 Imagine an example where a third-party weakness is found that allows a bad actor to get into a network and cause measurable harm.
 A CISO will, more likely than not, be held accountable for this security failure.